Finnoy Travel - Reviews, Stories and Tips

 Spain is a vibrant and diverse country located in southwestern Europe, known for its rich history, culture, and cuisine.
 Its world-renowned cities, such as Alicante, attract millions of tourists each year.
 Spain has something for everyone, whether you're interested in history, food, or just enjoying the views.

 We visited Alicante on the eastern coast of Spain in December.
-Even though it was wintertime, it was still moderately nice weather.
+Even though it was wintertime, the weather was still moderately pleasant.
 However, the sea was not warm enough for swimming.
 Alicante had much to see inside the old town and, but the freedom of exploring areas nearby by car gave us more.

 Alicante